-The governing body has set its published admission number (PAN) at 25 pupils to be admitted to [the reception year] in the school year which begins in September 2019.
+The governing body has set its published admission number (PAN) at 45 pupils to be admitted to the reception class in the school year which begins in September 2019.

 Application Procedures and Timetable

 To apply for a place at this school in the normal admission round (not in-year applications), a Common Application Form (CAF) must be completed.
 This is available from the local authority in which the child lives.